 Moisturise often, like always, like carry hand cream and keep some on your desk at work

 Dry skin is more likely to crack and rip than skin that's well-hydrated.
 Take the time to moisturise every night and throughout the day.
-Go for a heavy duty hand cream (you can't go wrong with The Body Shop's Hemp Hand Protector) or opt for the natural route with some coconut or almond oil.
+Go for a heavy duty hand balm, we suggest The Big Salve or take a look in the home kitchen with some coconut or almond oil.

 Keep a Tight Shave

 Calluses are common, on their own, calluses aren't bad.
 It's when they build up and start to peel that they cause problems.
-There are a few specialty callus shavers on the market, but you can also opt for the cheap route and just use a pumice stone or nail or foot file.
+We suggest the FxD callus shaver kit.
+You can also use a pumice stone or nail or foot file.
 Remember to work on calluses after a shower when your skin is clean and soft.

 Fix Your Grip